 What’s happening?

-The largest factor impacting exchange rates is that the US dollar is strong.
+The largest factor impacting exchange rates is the strength of the US dollar.
 Despite what we consistently hear about financial chaos — including inflation, rising interest rates, a possible recession and more — on a global scale, the dollar is the strongest it’s been since 2000.
 This is the result of the Federal Reserve implementing several measures to try and curb inflation with increased interest rates.
 When interest rates are high, the currency becomes stronger, as it becomes more appealing to investors who can yield a higher return.

 But the dollar’s strength doesn’t have a one-size-fits-all impact on foreign currencies.
 Each currency is impacted by a range of factors that are unique to their location, leadership and position in the global economy.
 Which means if you send money to friends and family in different countries, you might notice different trends.